-Profession: US Secretary Of State and Political Scientist
+Profession: US Secretary of State and Political Scientist

-Why Famous: Born into a German Jewish family, Henry Kissinger fled Germany with his family in 1938 for the US.
+Biography: Born into a German Jewish family, Henry Kissinger fled Germany with his family in 1938 for the US.

 Kissinger served as a National Security Advisor from 1969, then as US Secretary of State (1973-77) under both presidents Richard Nixon and Gerald Ford.
 During this period Kissinger played a major role in directing US foreign policy, his pragmatic approach labelled 'realpolitik'.
 He practised a policy of détente with the Soviet Union and made the first official contact with Communist China.

 Kissinger was controversially awarded the 1973 Nobel Peace Prize for negotiating a ceasefire during the Vietnam War.

 Kissinger is the founder and chairman of geopolitical consulting firm Kissinger Associates.
 He is also the author of a number of influential works on foreign policy, published both during and after his time in office.

 - 1949-02-06 Diplomat Henry Kissinger (25) weds Ann Fleisher (23) in Washington Heights, Manhattan

 - 1961-02-28 JFK names Henry Kissinger special advisor

 - 1968-12-02 US President Richard Nixon names Henry Kissinger security advisor

 - 1971-01-12 US Federal grand jury indicts Rev Philip Berrigan & 5 others, including a nun & 2 priests, on charges of plotting to kidnap Henry Kissinger